davidcherney/chaos_resilient_edge_network/README.md

 - Which server hosts which application
 - Where docker images for instances of application servers are held
 - Which path from application server to user's base station to use.

+The idea is to augment the resource allocating RL agent created by DISH Wireless's Scientific Staff in [FONPR](https://github.com/DISHDevEx/fonpr) (the first open network patter reactor.)

 ## How it works
 A network of edge hosts exists to serve users' applications needs.
 Edge hosts are colocated with base stations (though this configuration is optional; base stations without edge hosts).
 Each edge host is running servers for some but not all applications.